 I am a postdoctoral fellow in the Center for Interdisciplinary Exploration and Research in Astrophysics at Northwestern University.
-I study AGN and their host galaxies, X-ray emitting groups and clusters, accreting compact binaries, and accretion-driven outflows, using multi-wavelength and time domain surveys.
-Check out this press release on my research: How Often do Giant Black Holes Become Hyperactive?
+I study AGN and their host galaxies, the Galactic center and Sgr A*, accreting compact objects, and accretion-driven outﬂows using multi-wavelength and time domain surveys.
+Check out these news items on my research: How Often do Giant Black Holes Become Hyperactive?
+(Chandra Press Room) and The Giant Awakes (New Scientist).
 There are many more details on my Research page.

 As a CIERA fellow, I direct my own projects and work with a great group of student researchers, including Kenza Arraki, an NSF Graduate Research Fellow at NMSU, several NASA Space Grant summer students, and two exceptional high schoolers from Evanston Township High School.

-I also work with Northwestern's NSF GK-12 program, Reach for the Stars.
-We focus on bringing computational thinking to middle and high school STEM classrooms in Evanston and Chicago.
+I also work with Northwestern's NSF GK-12 program, Reach for the Stars, which brings computational thinking to middle and high school STEM classrooms in Evanston and Chicago.
 Before arriving at NU, I was instrumental in establishing the Pre-Major in Astronomy Program (Pre-MAP) at the University of Washington.
-Learn more about my education and outreach programs.
+Learn more about my education and outreach programs on my Teaching page.

 Here is my CV.